SolderedElectronics/Soldered-16x2-LCD-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in NAZIV PROIZVODA hardware repository
+You can find hardware design for this board in 16x2 LCD Module hardware repository

 ### Documentation